-Section 6.60.080, Relocation assistance for no-fault terminations.
+6.60.080 Relocation assistance for no-fault terminations.

-- A. Landlords terminating any tenancy for no-fault just causes in accordance with pursuant to subsection D of Section 6.60.050(D) must\provide: - 1.
-Provide relocation assistance in the form of a direct payment to the tenant equal to the lesser of 250100% of one month of rent or a credit in the same amount against rent or other payments otherwise lawfully due (or that may become due, such as the last month's rent payment) under the rental agreement in effect at the time of notice of termination of the tenancy or \$11,000.00, as adjusted annually for inflation beginning on the first anniversary. - 2.
-In addition to the relocation assistance specified in paragraph 1 of the effective datethis subsection, landlords must provide additional relocation assistance equal to 50% of one month of rent or a credit in the same amount against rent or other payments otherwise lawfully due under the rental agreement in effect at the time of notice of termination of the tenancy if: - a.
-The tenant qualifies as low income as defined in this chapter, and continuing every year thereafter.; - b.
+- A. Landlords terminating any tenancy for no fault pursuant to subsection D of Section 6.60.050 must: - 1.
+Provide relocation assistance in the form of a direct payment to the tenant equal to 100% of one month of rent or a credit in the same amount against rent or other payments otherwise lawfully due (or that may become due, such as the last month's rent payment) under the rental agreement in effect at the time of notice of termination of the tenancy.

+- 2. In addition to the relocation assistance specified in paragraph 1 of this subsection, landlords must provide additional relocation assistance equal to 50% of one month of rent or a credit in the same amount against rent or other payments otherwise lawfully due under the rental agreement in effect at the time of notice of termination of the tenancy if: - a.
+The tenant qualifies as low income as defined in this chapter; - b.
 The tenant or a member of the tenant household has a disability; - c.
 The tenant or a member of the tenant household is over the age of 62; - d.
-The tenant household includes a child or below the age of 18; or - A. e.
-The tenancy commenced prior to January 1, 2010. - B. Relocation assistance required pursuant to this chapter shall be paid-or credited to the tenant within 14 calendar days of service of notice of termination. - C. If a tenant fails to vacate a dwelling unit after the expiration of a notice to terminate the tenancy that has been lawfully given in accordance with this chapter, the landlord may recover the actual amount of any relocation assistance provided pursuant to this section as damages in an action to recover possession of the dwelling unit. - D. The relocation assistance required by this section may not be credited against any other relocation assistance required by any other law and shall not operate or be construed to operate as a waiver of any rights a tenant may have under applicable law. - E. Nothing in this chapter may be construed to prohibit a landlord and tenant from agreeing to relocation assistance in addition to the relocation assistance required pursuant to this section.
-Landlords and owners of dwelling units subject to which this chapter applies are prohibited from attempting to convince a tenant to waive the tenant's right to relocation assistance or to accept relocation assistance that is less than that required pursuant to this chapter, and any agreement purporting to waive the tenant's right to relocation assistance or provide relocation assistance that is less than that required pursuant to this chapter shall be void as against public policy.
+The tenant household includes a child or below the age of 18; or - e.
+The tenancy commenced prior to January 1, 2010. - B. Relocation assistance required pursuant to this chapter shall be paid or credited to the tenant within 14 calendar days of service of notice of termination. - C. If a tenant fails to vacate a dwelling unit after the expiration of a notice to terminate the tenancy that has been lawfully given in accordance with this chapter, the landlord may recover the actual amount of any relocation assistance provided pursuant to this section as damages in an action to recover possession of the dwelling unit. - D. The relocation assistance required by this section may not be credited against any other relocation assistance required by any other law. - E. Nothing in this chapter may be construed to prohibit a landlord and tenant from agreeing to relocation assistance in addition to the relocation assistance required pursuant to this section.
+Landlords and owners of dwelling units subject to this chapter are prohibited from attempting to convince a tenant to waive the tenant's right to relocation assistance or to accept relocation assistance that is less than that required pursuant to this chapter, and any agreement purporting to waive the tenant's right to relocation assistance or provide relocation assistance that is less than that required pursuant to this chapter shall be void as against public policy.

-Section 6.60.090, Re-rental of withdrawn dwelling units.
+6.60.090 Re-rental of withdrawn dwelling units.